Arthur D. Little has been at the forefront of

 clients in building innovation capabilities and transforming their

-ADL is looking for consultants who possess strong
+ADL is looking for consultants who possess

-practical industry experience combined with excellent knowledge of
+strong practical industry experience combined with excellent

-but also on creativity, entrepreneurial attitude, and
+and teaming, but also on creativity, entrepreneurial attitude, and

 communication.
 Arthur D. Little is present in the most important